-There’s a good article on this on a website called Toolbase.Org.
-It’s an entire case study on pinhole leaks and, essentially, the strategy for repairing them is really three-fold.
+We have a guide for repairing pinholes in copper pipes that can help.
+The strategy for repairing them is really three-fold.
 First of all, you repair the needed leaks as they develop, which is what you’re doing now; but then you also plan and budget for a more major upgrade at the accessible parts of the plumbing system in the future.
 So in other words, whenever you have, say, some areas of plumbing pipe exposed, then you replace it and you do that sort of as the second stage.
 And then the third stage is to replace the pipes in the inaccessible areas but only if the leak develops.

 I would recommend that you consider using PEX, the plastic piping, whenever you do these replacements because that stuff seems to be really indestructible and is a good solution for replacing pinhole-failed copper pipes.